JunweiLiang/Lecture_Attendance_Management/README.md

 Instructions for installing the system on your local machine can be [found here](INSTALL.md).

 ## Code Overview
 - `webapp` includes all the code needed for the web interface.
 It is written in PHP with Yii framework (v1.3), which I used in 2013 - 2015.
+There might be a lot of junk code.
+To find the code for a URL, for example, for "..index.php/application/cShowStats", the code is in webapp/protected/controllers/ApplicationController.php and in function "actionCShowStats".
+The view code is in webapp/themes/basic/views/application/cShowStats.php

 To install the system on your machine you need to know basic usage of Apache server and MySQL database.
 To modify the web interface code, you will need to know PHP, Javascript with JQuery, html/css, and some knowledge of the Model/View/Controller (MVC) framework.
 I have tested the code on a CPU machine with Ubuntu 14.04.